Adaptive Cross-Layer Attention for Image Restoration: Related Works

 \subsection{Attention Mechanism}

 Attention mechanism has been applied to many computer vision tasks, such as image captioning \cite{xu2015show,chen2017sca} and image classification \cite{hu2018squeeze, wang2017residual}.
 Non-local attention \cite{wang2018non} was first proposed to capture long-range dependencies for high-level recognition tasks.
-Recently, several works proposed to leverage non-local attention for low-level vision tasks.
-A recurrent neural network was proposed in NLRN \cite{liu2018non} to incorporate non-local attention.
+Recently, several works have proposed to leverage non-local attention for low-level vision tasks.
+In NLRN \cite{liu2018non} a recurrent neural network is proposed to incorporate non-local attention.
 RNAN \cite{zhang2019residual} proposed a residual local and non-local mask branch to obtain non-local mixed attention.
-RCAN \cite{zhang2018image} exploited the interdependencies among feature channels by generating different attention for each channel-wise feature.
-HAN~\cite{niu2020single} was proposed to find interrelationship among features at hierarchical levels with a layer attention module.
-Some recent works attempted to explore the benefits of transformer based models for image restoration.
-IPT \cite{IPT} was proposed to solve various restoration problems in a multi-task learning framework based on visual Transformer.
-SwinIR \cite{liang2021swinir} adopted the architecture of Swin Transformer.
-Compared with methods using CNN architecture, transformer-based image restoration methods usually use large datasets for training.
+RCAN \cite{zhang2018image} exploits the interdependencies among feature channels by generating different attention for each channel-wise feature.
+HAN~\cite{niu2020single} is proposed to find interrelationships among features at hierarchical levels with a layer attention module.
+Besides, some recent works attempt to explore the benefits of transformer-based models for image restoration.
+IPT \cite{IPT} is proposed to solve various restoration problems in a multi-task learning framework based on visual Transformer.
+SwinIR \cite{liang2021swinir} adopts the architecture of Swin Transformer.
+However, compared with methods using CNN architecture, transformer-based image restoration methods usually use large datasets for training.
 Specifically, IPT uses ImageNet to pretrain the model.
 SwinIR adapts a combination of four datasets consisting of over 8000 high-quality images as the training set for the tasks of denoising and compression artifact reduction.